Wednesday, July 9, 2025

 Connect Power BI to Oracle Database

 Analytics systems are essential in today’s data-driven world, enabling organizations to collect, analyze, and gain insights from large volumes of data.
 Oracle is a popular relational database management system that allows organizations to store, manage and retrieve data.
-Power BI is a powerful business intelligence tool that will enable users to visualize and analyze data.
+Power BI is a powerful business intelligence tool that enables users to visualize and analyze data.
+For those wondering “can Power BI connect to the Oracle database,” the answer is yes.
 Integrating Oracle and Power BI data can provide organizations with a comprehensive analytics solution.

 Listen to the Devart podcast to learn how to connect Power BI to Oracle database.